divyanshusahu/my-website/content/blogs/understanding-apache-lucene-part-1.md

 }
 ```

-Here’s how you might index it in Lucene:
+Here's how you might index it in Lucene:

 | Field       | FieldType                             | Indexed | Tokenized | Stored    | DocValues  | Purpose                             |
 |-------------|:-------------------------------------:|:-------:|:---------:|:---------:|:----------:|:-----------------------------------:|